 As we told you in the Guide to travel to the Canadian Rockies, we do not need a visa but an electronic travel authorization.
 The price of the eTA was around €18.

 To apply it, you can visit this iVisa.

 Visa expenses = €18 / person

 HOW MUCH DOES the Canadian TRAVEL INSURANCE COST?

-It is very advisable to purchase travel insurance to visit the Canadian Rockies.
+It is very advisable to purchase travel insurance for Canada.
 From my experience, Heymondo is one of the most reliable travel insurance providers and the one I recommend for your trip to Canada.
 We currently have an annual multi-trip insurance policy, since in addition to traveling for pleasure, we travel a lot for work and it compensates us.

 Total expenses in travel insurance = 65 € / person